wp-plugins/cm-download-manager/readme.txt

 Tested up to: 3.5
 Stable tag: 1.0.1

-Allow users to upload and manage Downloads in a directory structure for others users to use and comment.
+Allow users to upload,manage,track and support documents or files in a directory listing structure for others to use and comment like WP Plugin Directory

 == Description ==
-With this plugin you can make a directory where users can upload and manage Downloads / Apps / Add-on / Packages / Plugins / Archives with detailed description for other to download and use.
-It also contains download counter and support forum per each download page (like WP Plugin Directory)
+With this plugin you can make a directory where users can upload and manage Files / Downloads / Apps / Add-on / Packages / Plugins / Archives each containing detailed description.
+It contains download counter and support forum per each download page (like WP Plugin Directory)

 **Use-Cases**